henriurushihara/Real-Time-Operations-Data-Management-Service/README.md

 2. Create the Virtual Environment

-In the root of your project directory, run the following command in your terminal to create a virtual environment:
+In the root of your project directory, run the following command in a bash terminal to create a virtual environment:

 python -m venv venv

 3. Activate the Virtual Environment

 For Windows:
-Run the following command in your terminal (i.e. PowerShell or Command Prompt):
+Run the following command in your terminal

-.\venv\Scripts\activate
+source venv/Scripts/activate

 For macOS/Linux:
 Run the following command in your terminal: